By Brian Hendershot and Mallorie Marsh

 We’re no different.

 If museums are to be a space for candid conversations to happen — or even serve as a safe, welcoming environments for all peoples — than they need to get their house in order.
 At the Crocker, we believe the shift starts with educating our leadership, staff, volunteers, and docents.
 The latter are particularly important.

 Docents are integral to our day-to-day activities.
 They’re the ones routinely facilitating experiences and connecting guests with the Museum.
 In many cases, they’re as memorable and influential as any artwork in our galleries.
 In fact, some members schedule their visits around docent schedules.
-So we want our docents to look like Sacramento.
+Right now, our docents don’t look like Sacramento.
+But they should.

 A lack of diversity isn’t problematic for purely representational reasons, although that is important.
 We practice inquiry-based and dialogic learning.
 We’re not a sage on stage when talking about art.
 Rather, we’re guides on the side, helping people learn about art and the world around them.
 We don’t tell; we ask.

 This works best when docents and visitors are able to connect and have shared experiences.
 But, life in Woodland is not the same as life in Roseville.
-Frankly speaking, docents raised with privledge can often find themselves lost when trying to connect with someone from a different background.
+Frankly speaking, docents raised with privilege can often find themselves lost when trying to connect with someone from a different background.
 However, it’s not just a matter of socioeconomic status.
 A person’s job, ethnicity, sexual orientation, and hobbies all play a role in shaping their life experiences and thus their ability to connect with people around them.

 In recognition of this problem, we started a diversity and inclusion initiative within our docent corps.
 We’re taking a three-pronged approach: outreach, recruitment, and continuing education, starting with the later.